TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Experiments

 \subsection{Datasets}

-Following previous works\cite{uy2018pointnetvlad,zhang2019pcan,liu2019lpd,komorowski2021minkloc3d,komorowski2021minkloc++} in place recognition, we use a modified Oxford RobotCar dataset \cite{RobotCarDatasetIJRR} and three in-house datasets, including Business District(B.D.), Residual Area(R.A.) and University Sector(U.S.) to evaluate our method.
-Point clouds in Oxford RobotCar dataset are obtained by a Sick LMS-151 2D LiDAR scanner mounted on a moving vehicle, while others are obtained from Velodyne-64 LiDAR scanner.
-In order to collect data in all weather conditions, the vehicle traversed a route through central Oxford twice a week on average for over a year.
+We use a modified Oxford RobotCar dataset \cite{RobotCarDatasetIJRR} and three other datasets introduced in PointNetVLAD~\cite{uy2018pointnetvlad}, including Business District (B.D.), Residual Area (R.A.) and University Sector (U.S.) to evaluate our method.
+Point clouds in Oxford RobotCar dataset are obtained by a Sick LMS-151 2D LiDAR scanner mounted on a moving vehicle, while others are obtained from a Velodyne-64 LiDAR scanner.
 The places are sampled with a fixed interval on the continuous trajectory of the vehicle, and the corresponding point clouds are generated by dividing the global map into a set of submaps.
-During training, point cloud pairs with a distance less than 10m are defined as positive pairs, while more than 50m defined as negative pairs.
+During training, point cloud pairs with a distance less than 10m are defined as positive pairs, while more than 50m are defined as negative pairs.
 The rest of point cloud pairs are neither positive nor negative.
-To better learn geometric features, all point clouds are preprocessed with the same pipeline.
-First the non-informative ground are removed from data, then the number of points is uniformly downsampled to 4096.
+To better learn geometric features, the non-informative points on the ground are removed, then the number of points is uniformly downsampled to 4096.
 Coordinates of each point are shifted and scaled to $[-1,1]$.